top of page

 Okanagans teach that the body is Earth itself.
 Our flesh, blood, and bones are Earth-body; in all cycles in which Earth moves, so does our body.
 We are everything that surrounds us, including the vast forces we only glimpse’.
 Jeanette Armstrong.

-🌿 Wholearth Psychotherapy calls us home through the web of life within which our human relationships exist; in kinship with all beings.
+🌿 Wholearth Psychotherapy calls us home through the web of life within which our human relationships are entwined.

-🌿 Craniosacral Therapy is a restorative practice grounded in deep listening that calls us home through the wisdom and stories of our body.
+🌿 Craniosacral Therapy is a healing, restorative practice grounded in deep listening that calls us home through the wisdom and stories of our body.

-🌿 Spiritual Accompaniment an ancient conversation between fellow travellers.
+🌿 Spiritual Accompaniment an unfolding, ancient conversation between fellow travellers in kinship with all beings.

 About